This North Dakota county gives you nearly unlimited access to outdoor recreation — free!

 If you own a kayak or canoe, just about any road that goes up to the lake from McKenzie County will give you access.
 Again, a U.S. Forest Service Map is most helpful to find those access roads.

-We have accessed the waterscape on canoe.
+We have accessed the waterscape by canoe.
 This summer we’ll do it with a kayak.
-It allowed us to get up in to some of the tributaries.
+It allowed us to get up into some of the tributaries.
 Exploring the upper reaches scratches the curiosity itch.

 East of Williston in Williams County (directly across the lake from Tobacco Gardens in McKenzie County) is Lund’s Landing.
 You can rent a kayak or canoe there for the day.

 People who drive up from Bismarck have a couple of places where they can pick up a canoe or kayak in Mandan.
 They have multi-day rates so you can rent one day and return the next.